 Find out if you are required to recruit other people, and how much commission you would make on them.

-Some companies, you can only profit if you recruit others (multi level marketing).
+In some companies, you can only profit if you recruit others (MLM or multi-level marketing).

 Find out if there are quotas.

 Do you have to carry inventory?